karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC4(2) 192.168.0.37/27
     - all PC's from the first group was connected with Switch0 via (Copper Straight-through)).
     - all PC's from the second group was connected with Switch0(2) via (Copper Straight-through)).
-    - Switch0(port Fa4/1) was connected with Router2(port Fa 9/0, ip adress 192.164.0.4/27 ) via Fiber.
+    - Switch0(port Fa4/1) was connected with Router2(port Fa 9/0, ip address 192.164.0.4/27 ) via Fiber.
-    - Switch0(2)(port Fa4/1) was connected with Router2(port Fa 5/0, ip adress 192.164.0.38/27) via Fiber.
+    - Switch0(2)(port Fa4/1) was connected with Router2(port Fa 5/0, ip address 192.164.0.38/27) via Fiber.

-- The 2 floor with 2 group of PC's(The first group-3 PC's, the second group -5  PC's).
+- The 2 floor with 2 groups of PC's(The first group-3 PC's, the second group -5  PC's).
-    - Everyone PC's(The 2 floor, the first group) was assigned the IP-adress
+    - Everyone PC's(The 2 floor, the first group) was assigned the IP-address
     - PC0(1) 192.168.0.65/27
     - PC1(1) 192.168.0.66/27
     - PC2(1) 192.168.0.67/27
-    - Everyone PC's(The 2 floor, the second group) was assigned the IP-adress
+    - Everyone PC's(The 2 floor, the second group) was assigned the IP-address
     - PC0(3) 192.168.0.97/27
     - PC1(3) 192.168.0.98/27
     - PC2(3) 192.168.0.99/27